KAYAKING WITH ICEBERGS AT SPENCER GLACIER

 In partnership with Alaska Railroad, Ascending Path offers Guided Iceberg Kayaking tours on the Spencer lake.
 This is an amazing Glacier location to experience and learn about blue ice, up close and personal, on this 1/2 day kayaking excursion!
 Operating under 10 year permit with the Chugach National Forest.

 The Spencer Whistle Stop and Glacier are located just South of Portage Valley and the Turnagain Arm in the Kenai Mountains and the Chugach National Forest.
 It is entirely off the road system, so we ride the scenic Alaska Railroad from Anchorage or Girdwood with breathtaking views of glaciers and towering alpine peaks.

 Get away from the crowds by starting your trip where most people turn around, at Spencer lake.
 Enjoy several hours paddling among icebergs and hike to the face of Spencer Glacier.
 One goal is to touch an iceberg!

 - Round trip train ticket to Spencer Whistle Stop

-- Catered deli boxed lunch, bottled waters, granola bars and snacks
+- Catered deli boxed lunch, water, granola bars and snacks

 - 1 mile shuttle at Spencer Whistle Stop to Spencer Lake